-Degree Programs
+Degree Proposals

-The process for creation of a new degree, extending a degree to a new campus, moving, consolidating, discontinuing, or renaming an existing degree starts at the Provost's Office with a Notice of Intent https://provost.wsu.edu/degree-change-form/.
-Once editorially reviewed and released by the Provost's Office and Faculty Senate Budget and Library Committees, the request is forwarded to the Catalog Subcommittee (CSC) as a major curricular change request.
+The process for creation of a new degree, extending a degree to a new campus, moving, consolidating, discontinuing, or renaming an existing degree is initiated through the Provost's Office, the request is forwarded to the Catalog Subcommittee (CSC) as a major curricular change request.
 After CSC review and approval, the proposal is forwarded to either the Academic Affairs Committee (AAC), Graduate Studies Committee (GSC), or Professional Health Sciences Committee (PHSC), before moving to Faculty Senate.
 New degree programs approved by Faculty Senate must also be approved by the Board of Regents and Northwest Commission on Colleges and Universities (NWCCU).